akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 ---
-id: full-automatic-migration-pam
+id: family-by-family-pam-migration
-title: The **full-automatic** migration guide for PAM assets
+title: The **family-by-family** migration guide for PAM assets
 popular: false
 ee-only: true
 related: from-PAM-to-new-AM, how-to-migrate-from-pam
 ---

-# What's the full-automatic migration
+# What's the family-by-family migration?
+In this migration, you can create several asset families for your PAM assets.
+You will need to define manually 2 things:
+- For each asset its asset family.
+- For each asset collection product attribute, the asset family linked.

-In this migration, everything is automated, you just need to launch few commands and your PAM assets will be migrated in the 4.0 new Asset Manager:
+Other steps are automated, you just need to launch few commands and your PAM assets will be migrated in the 4.0 new Asset Manager:
-- One asset family will be created gathering all you assets.
+- The asset families will be created automatically in the PIM.
-- All your assets will be migrated and linked to the asset family.
+- All your assets will be migrated and linked to the asset family you defined.
 - All you existing PAM asset collection product attributes will be linked to the asset family.
-- And all your links between assets and products / product model will be kept.
+- And all your links between assets and products / product models will be kept.

-# What's my asset family gonna look like?
+# What will my asset families gonna look like?
-The asset family created will contain the following attributes:
+The asset families will be all created with the following attributes:
 - `reference`: media file attribute (used as attribute as main media) containing the reference file of the asset if the asset was localizable in the PAM
 - `variation_scopable`: scopable media file attribute containing the asset variation file for each scope
 - `reference_localizable`: a localizable media file attribute containing the reference file of the asset if the asset was localizable in the PAM